the Arctic 1945: German Surrender

 Norwegian forces arrived in Kirkenes, Norway, traveling from Britain via Murmansk, relieving the Soviet forward positions and retaking Finnmark, the northernmost province of Norway, from the retreating Germans.

-Three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
-On 20 April - Hitler's birthday - they began bombarding the city, with the fronts completing its encirclement on the 25th.
-German attempts to break the siege failed and on 2 May the advancing Soviets captured the Reichstag at Berlin's heart.
+In mid-April 1945 three Soviet fronts, comprising some 2.5 million men, converged on Berlin from the east, south, and north, facing a little over 766 thousand German defenders.
+On 20 April—Hitler’s birthday—they began bombarding the city, with the fronts completing its encirclement on the 25th.
+German attempts to break the siege failed and on 2 May the advancing Soviets captured the Reichstag at Berlin’s heart.
 Over 80,000 Soviet troops died in the offensive for German losses of up to 100,000 (including Adolf Hitler, who committed suicide on 30 April).

 Representatives of the German armed forces signed the Instrument of Surrender in Berlin, along with representatives of the Soviet Union and the United Kingdom (on behalf of the Western Allies, who had also overseen a surrender ceremony in Reims earlier that day).
 This act brought an end to World War II in Europe.